Rylon/geo_ip_curb/README.md

 ### Timeout

 It is possible to set a timeout for all requests.
-By default it is one second, but you can easily set a different value by passing a timeout option:
+By default it is ten seconds, but you can easily set a different value by passing a timeout option:

     GeoIpCurb.geolocation('209.85.227.104', {:timeout => 5})